openhwgroup/cv32e40x/docs/user_manual/source/debug.rst

 ``dm_halt_addr_i`` is the address where the PC jumps to for a debug entry event.
 When in Debug Mode, an ebreak instruction will also cause the PC to jump back to this address without affecting status registers. (see :ref:`ebreak_behavior` below)

 ``dm_exception_addr_i`` is the address where the PC jumps to when an exception occurs during Debug Mode.
-When in Debug Mode, the mret or uret instruction will also cause the PC to jump back to this address without affecting status registers.
+When in Debug Mode, the mret instruction will also cause the PC to jump back to this address without affecting status registers.

 Both ``dm_halt_addr_i`` and ``dm_exception_addr_i`` must be word aligned.